Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 ### The Client Synchronization Process
 :::info
-The following information is not required information, but can be useful in better understanding the synchronization process when using the integrated scene management.
+The following information is not required information, but could be useful to better understand the integrated scene management synchronization process.
 :::
 <br/>
 Below is a diagram of the client connection approval and synchronization process:

 ![image](images/scenemanagement_synchronization_overview.png)

 Starting with the "Player" in the top right portion of the above diagram, the client (Player) runs through the connection and approval process first which occurs within the `NetworkManager`.
 Once approved, the server-side `NetworkSceneManager` begins the client synchronization process by sending the `SceneEventType.Synchronize` Scene Event message to the approved client.
 The client then processes through the synchronization message.
 Once the client is finished processing the synchronize message, it responds to the server with a `SceneEventType.SynchronizeComplete` message.
 At this point the client is considered "synchronized".
-If the server determines any `NetworkObject` was despawned during the client-side synchronization message processing, it will send a list of `NetworkObject` identifiers to the client via the `SceneEventType.ReSynchronize` message and the client will locally despawn the `NetworkObject`s.
+If the server determines any `NetworkObject` was despawned during the client-side synchronization message processing period, it will send a list of `NetworkObject` identifiers to the client via the `SceneEventType.ReSynchronize` message and the client will locally despawn the `NetworkObject`s.

 :::tip
 When the server receives and processes the `SceneEventType.SynchronizeComplete` message, the client is considered connected (i.e. `NetworkManager.IsConnectedClient` is set to `true`) and both the `NetworkManager.OnClientConnected` delegate handler and the scene event notification for `SceneEventType.SynchronizeComplete` are invoked locally.
 This can be useful to know if your server performs any additional notifications to the already connected clients about the newly connected client's status (i.e. a player's status needs to transition from joining to joined).
 :::

-If the server determines the client needs to be resynchronized with any despawned `NetworkObject`s that might have ocurred while the client was processing the `SceneEventType.Synchronize` message, then it will send the `SceneEventType.ReSynchronize` message to the client with a list of the `NetworkObject.NetworkObjectId`s to be despawned.

 ## Scene Event Notifications

-### When has everyone processed a SceneEvent message?  (maybe rephrase)
+### When are Load or Unload SceneEvents Truly Complete?
 There are two special scene event types that generate messages for the server and all connected clients:
-LoadEventCompleted and UnloadEventCompleted
+`SceneEventType.LoadEventCompleted` and `SceneEventType.UnloadEventCompleted`

 :::note
 Both of these server generated messages will create local notification events (on all clients and the server) that will contain the list of all client identifiers (ClientsThatCompleted) that have finished loading or unloading a scene.
 This can be useful to make sure all clients are synchronized with each other before allowing any netcode related game logic to begin.
-If a client disconnects or there is a time out, then any client that did not load or unload the scene will be included in a second list of client identifiers (ClientsThatTimedOut).  **** REPHRASE ****
+If a client disconnects or there is a time out, then any client that did not load or unload the scene will be included in a second list of client identifiers (ClientsThatTimedOut).
 :::

 ### Tracking Event Notifications (OnSceneEvent)
-The following pseudo code provides an example usage of NetworkSceneManager.OnSceneEvent with additional comments about each scene event type.
-This could be applied to an in-scene placed NetworkObject that is migrated into the DDOL or additively loaded scene that persists while a network session is active.
+The following code provides an example of how to use NetworkSceneManager.OnSceneEvent.
+Each case contains additional comments about each scene event type. _This could be applied to an in-scene placed NetworkObject that is migrated into the DDOL or additively loaded scene that persists while a network session is active._
 ```csharp
 public override void OnNetworkSpawn()
 {